clok/git-tuts/config_files.md

 !etc/malarkey/*
 ```

-Note that if a file is commited to the repo and then it is added to the ignore list, git will continue to track it.
+Note that if a file is committed to the repo and then it is added to the ignore list, git will continue to track it.
 If you want to remove it from tracking use ```git rm <file name>``` to remove the file from the repo and commit the changes.

 Submodules (.gitmodules)
 ------------------------